-Zoe Sinner learned the foundations of UX/UI Design at Designation in 2014, and has only continued to skyrocket as a designer since graduating.
+Zoe Sinner learned the foundations of UX/UI Design at Designation (now Flatiron School) in 2014, and has only continued to skyrocket as a designer since graduating.
 After freelancing and working at TaskRabbit, Zoe recently landed a coveted job as a Product Designer at Facebook.
-Zoe explains why great design is a journey, how to go beyond the foundations you’ll learn at a bootcamp like Designation to perfect your craft, and why an alumni network can help you battle imposter syndrome as a new designer.
+Zoe explains why great design is a journey, how to go beyond the foundations you’ll learn at a bootcamp like Flatiron's UX/UI Design program to perfect your craft, and why an alumni network can help you battle imposter syndrome as a new designer.

 What were you up to before Designation?

 I graduated college with a Bachelor’s degree in Arts and Communications and worked for two years in marketing for a medical association.
 I found that I was drawn to creating and knew I wanted to pivot to a creative role, but didn't really know how to get there.

 I thought about pursuing a master’s degree in graphic or web design but they just didn't feel like the right kind of design for me.
 I felt like there was a lot of learning materials online in which I could teach myself at a fraction of the cost.
 This was in 2013, and “UX Designer” was not in my vocabulary nor did I know what that kind of design entailed.